penguinencounter/Incant/README.md

 If the compiler encounters an unknown opcode, it will check for a compiler macro with the same name. i.e. opcode `9.00` (as of yet unassigned) will try to invoke `9.00!` with the token on top of the stack.

-### Unknown opcodes -> compiler macros
-If the compiler encounters an unknown opcode, it will check for a compiler macro with the same name. i.e. opcode `9.00` (as of yet unassigned) will try to invoke `9.00!` with the token on top of the stack.

 ## @Functions
 Opcode `10.00` - syntactical sugar for a lookup